massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ```
 {: pre}

-Note: For best results, set the Liberty features with the JBP_CONFIG_LIBERTY environment variable or deploy your app as a [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server) with a custom server.xml file.
+For best results, set the Liberty features with the JBP_CONFIG_LIBERTY environment variable or deploy your app as a [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server) with a custom server.xml file.
 Setting this environment variable ensures that your app uses only the feature that it needs and it is not affected by the buildpack's default Liberty feature set changes.
 If you need to provide extra Liberty configuration beyond the feature set, use the [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or the [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server) option to deploy your app.
+{: note}

 If you deployed a WAR file, the web app is accessible under the context root as set in the embedded ibm-web-ext.xml file.
 If the ibm-web-ext.xml file does not exist, or does not specify the context root, the app is accessible under the root context.
 For example,